WICG/import-maps/README.md

 - `"path_prefix"` gets used as the initial path segment for the resulting URL.
 - `"path"` defaults to the package name, and can be omitted when they are the same.

-_We've also considered defaulting `"main"` to `packagename.js` or `index.js`, but this would basically build a default file extension for JavaScript modules into the web, which is troublesome._
+_We've also considered defaulting `"main"` to `packagename.js` or `index.js`, but this would basically build a default file extension for JavaScript modules into the web, which is troublesome.
+Discuss in [#3](https://github.com/domenic/package-name-maps/issues/3)._

 _Another potential shortening is to allow e.g. `"moment.js"` as a shortcut for `{ "main": "moment.js" }`.
-The only downside here is that it complicates the data model by introducing a union type that needs to be normalized away._
+The only downside here is that it complicates the data model by introducing a union type that needs to be normalized away.
+Discuss in [#4](https://github.com/domenic/package-name-maps/issues/4)._

 #### Scoping package resolution